The past few weeks have been described by intense political campaigns this country has never seen before.

 Important to note was your emphasis for teacher welfare.
 His Excellency stated that a motivated teacher is capable of doing wonders in as far as improving teaching and learning is concerned.

 Teacher motivation can also be enhanced by professional development.
-Not only does professional development motivate teachers, but does
+Not only does professional development motivate teachers, but does also improve their quality and relevance to modern trends in the education fraternity.

 This means that it is critical that we revive the inspectorate and In-service departments so that they up their game.